luau-lang/luau/docs/_posts/2022-01-27-luau-recap-january-2022.md

 ## REPL improvements

-The `luau` REPL application can be compiled from source.
+The `luau` REPL application can be compiled from source or downloaded from [releases page](https://github.com/Roblox/luau/releases).
 It has grown some new features:

 * Added `--interactive` option to run the REPL after running the last script file.
 * Allowed the compiler optimization level to be specified.